Somalia is situated on the Horn of Africa and is squeezed in between Ethiopia to the west, Djibouti to the north-west, and Kenya on its south-west.

 So...
 How Safe Is Somalia Really?

 - Visas - Most countries do need a visa in order to enter Somalia, but it can be acquired on arrival at the Bosaso Airport and it lasts for 30 days.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, check your country's requirements for Somalia before you come to visit.

 - Currency - Somali shilling is the official currency in Somalia.
 ATMs aren't widespread but you can find some, mostly within Somali banks.

-- Weather - Climate in Somalia is tropical but not torrid, characterized by little seasonal variation in temperature.
-In the low areas of the country, the average temperature ranges between 24° C to 31° C. The plateau region of the country is cooler while the southwest is warmer.
+- Weather - The climate in Somalia is tropical but not torrid, characterized by little seasonal variation in temperature.
+In the low areas of the country, the average temperature ranges between 22° C to 32° C. The plateau region of the country is cooler while the southwest is warmer.